-In our current environment of low unemployment, you hopefully will not hear the words: “You Are Fired!” if you are an employee other than when watching an old episode of “Celebrity Apprentice”.
-But, with new competition in hiring, American employers do and will terminate current employees for many reasons.
-Both employers and employees need to understand related risks and responsibilities and protect themselves in termination situations.
+In our current environment of low unemployment, you hopefully will not hear the words: “You Are Fired!”
+But, with new competition in hiring, American employers terminate current employees for many reasons.
+Both employers and employees should understand related risks and responsibilities and protect themselves in termination situations.

-If you are an employer, you should strongly consider: implementing a uniform employee discipline system, documenting any and all adverse employment actions with any problem employee with at least 2 witnesses present; documenting all corrective actions in the employee’s employment file, and conducting termination/exit interviews with all employees witnessed and documented in the same manner.
-At all times, “At Will” employees need to clearly understand they are “At Will” and may be terminated for cause or no cause in such situations regardless of your stated disciplinary system.
+If you are an employer, you should strongly consider: implementing a uniform employee discipline system, documenting any and all adverse employment actions with any problem employee with at least 2 witnesses present; documenting all corrective actions in the employee’s employment file, and conducting termination/exit interviews with all employees witnessed and documented in the same manner, and using and updating an Employee Handbook at all times.
+“At Will” employees must clearly understand their “At Will” status.

-Creating a comprehensive Employee Handbook helps clarify all employee expectations and conditions that apply to your employee’s employment.
-You should also obtain your employee’s written acknowledgment regarding your Employee Handbook before they start work and periodically as it is updated over time.
-You should also seek legal counsel to ensure your related documentation and any Employee Handbook are drafted appropriately.
-Ideally, your Employee Handbook should be reviewed at least annually by an attorney to ensure its compliance with any changes in applicable state or federal law.
-Legal compliance in employment law matters is complex and should be handled by an attorney familiar with these issues.
+Employee Handbooks help clarify all employee expectations and conditions that apply to employment.
+Obtain your employee’s written acknowledgment to your Employee Handbook before they start working for you and periodically as the Employee Handbook is updated over time.
+Seek legal counsel to ensure your related documentation and any Employee Handbook are drafted appropriately to avoid creating even bigger problems caused by non-compliance.
+Ideally, an attorney should review your Employee Handbook at least annually to ensure its compliance with any changes in applicable state and federal law.
+Legal compliance in employment matters is complex and should be handled by an attorney familiar with these issues.

 A good Oregon resource for general information regarding employment law matters, required Oregon employer postings, and related employer publications can be accessed through Oregon’s Bureau of Labor and Industries (BOLI) Technical Assistance for Employers service.
 You can get more information here: https://www.oregon.gov/boli/TA/Pages/T_Tabooks.aspx

-If you are an employee, you should educate yourself about your employer’s expectations and understandings before you accept any job offer and at all times throughout your employment.
-In doing so, please ensure you fully read and agree to any conditions of your employment that may be memorialized in your employer’s Employee Handbook.
+If you are an employee, educate yourself about your employer’s expectations and understandings before you accept any job offer and at all times throughout your employment.
+In doing so, ensure you fully read and agree to any conditions of your employment memorialized in your employer’s Employee Handbook, or otherwise.

-You should also attempt to get a general understanding of what is required by your employer to maintain its legal compliance with its employees, so you understand your rights!
+Employees should get a general understanding of what is required by your employer to maintain its legal compliance with its employees, so you understand your rights!
 You can also obtain good information at BOLI’s website here: https://www.oregon.gov/boli/WHD/pages/index.aspx